Please review this explanation on the purpose for this section before reading the information here.

 The content of the Book of Mormon is beautiful and inspiring.
 There is depth and truth arguably not matched in any other work in the history of mankind.
 However, when viewed as an ancient American document, it has many challenges.

-Joseph inserts large chunks of King James Isaiah.
+The Book of Mormon contains large chunks of Isaiah from the 1769 King James Bible.
 In Joseph’s time, it was believed that Isaiah wrote the entire Book of Isaiah more than 100 years prior to Nephi lived, so it was reasonable to believe the Book of Isaiah existed in its entirety on the Brass Plates that Nephi took with him.
 Now, scholars believe that Isaiah consists of multiple parts.
-A part attributed to Isaiah in the 730 BC time period, and then other parts by other authors that cover time periods up to 540 BC, 50 years after Nephi took the Brass Plates with him from Jerusalem.
-Another problem is that Joseph didn’t just insert Isaiah, he made minor corrections to the KJV Isaiah he inserted.
-Joseph seemed to know that the italicization was used in the KJV for words that were not taken from the original Hebrew or Greek and were used to help make the grammar work or to help make the verse make sense in English.
-He changed many of these words.
-Yet, his modifications don’t seem to add any significance to the text and don’t make it any closer to the original Hebrew.
-In some cases, Joseph’s correction is based on a misunderstanding and makes the verse further from the original Hebrew, with no apparent doctrinal reason.
-And there are major errors in the KJV translation that scholars recognize now that Joseph didn’t change.
+A part attributed to Isaiah in the 700 BC time period, and then other parts by other authors that cover time periods up to 540 BC, 50 years after Nephi took the Brass Plates with him from Jerusalem.
+Another problem is that Joseph didn’t just insert Isaiah, he made minor changes to the KJV Isaiah he inserted. ie it’s obvious the 1769 KJV Bible was used in the translation process.
+But there are some very interesting modifications to the 1769 KJV, which strongly point to human input from the 19th century.

 19th Century ideas and language